-With the intensity of the #MeToo movement showing no signs of abating, and the governing standards becoming more and more favorable to employees, companies must be increasingly vigilant in their anti-discrimination/anti-harassment efforts.
-Among the key considerations for companies are the following:
+With the intensity of the #MeToo movement showing no signs of abating, and the governing standards becoming more and more favorable to employees, firms must be increasingly vigilant in their anti-discrimination/anti-harassment efforts.
+Among the key considerations for firms are the following:

-- Tone at the Top: Now more than ever, company leaders should try to set an example of appropriate behavior, demand that their colleagues follow suit and hold violators accountable.
-Especially for smaller employers, senior executives can have an outsize influence on the conduct of other employees, and can be a key driver of appropriate behavior. - Training: High-quality anti-discrimination/anti-harassment training also now is more important than ever.
+- Tone at the Top: Now more than ever, firm leaders should try to set an example of appropriate behavior, demand that their colleagues follow suit, and hold violators accountable.
+Given the relatively small size of many investment managers, firm founders and other senior executives can have an outsize influence on the conduct of other firm employees, and can be a key driver of appropriate behavior. - Training: High-quality anti-discrimination/anti-harassment training also now is more important than ever.
 Ideally, training should be creative, engaging and foster meaningful participation by employees, and not merely be "check-the-box" in nature.
-Though the NYSHRL and NYCHRL require only anti-sexual harassment training at present, companies should consider covering all types of harassment, discrimination and retaliation during their training sessions.
-As a reminder, New York-based companies must complete their first annual training cycle under the NYSHRL by October 9, 2019. - Employment Agreements: Companies also should update their form employment agreements, offer letters and confidentiality agreements to ensure compliance with the NYSHRL and NYCHRL, and to protect the company as much as possible. - Settlement Negotiations/Agreements: When negotiating, drafting and executing settlement agreements, companies also should carefully consider the scope of any nondisclosure provisions.
-Companies seeking broad confidentiality protections with respect to claims of discrimination or harassment must comply with the above-noted procedural requirements.
-In light of the Tax Cuts and Jobs Act of 2017, companies settling sexual harassment allegations also must remain cognizant of the potential tax implications of a nondisclosure provision governing such allegations (see here).
+Though the NYSHRL and NYCHRL require only anti-sexual harassment training at present, firms should consider covering all types of harassment, discrimination and retaliation during their training sessions.
+As a reminder, New York-based firms must complete their first annual training cycle under the NYSHRL by October 9, 2019. - Employment Agreements: Firms also should update their form employment agreements, offer letters and confidentiality agreements to ensure compliance with the NYSHRL and NYCHRL, and to protect the firm as much as possible.
+To the extent firms have not implemented arbitration provisions, they should consider doing so given the various benefits of such provisions. - Settlement Negotiations/Agreements: When negotiating, drafting and executing settlement agreements, firms also should carefully consider the scope of any nondisclosure provisions.
+Firms seeking broad confidentiality protections with respect to claims of discrimination or harassment must comply with the above-noted procedural requirements.
+In light of the Tax Cuts and Jobs Act of 2017, firms settling sexual harassment allegations also must remain cognizant of the potential tax implications of a nondisclosure provision governing such allegations (see here).